Keady: Man pleads guilty to murdering 11-month-old Hunter McGleenon

 - Published

-A man has admitted killing his then girlfriend's 11-month-old son in Keady, County Armagh.
+A man has admitted murdering his then girlfriend's 11-month-old son in Keady, County Armagh.

 Sharyar Ali, 34, of Westenra Terrace in Monaghan, was due to go to trial on Wednesday for the 2019 murder of Hunter Patrick McGleenon.